DerGuru/The-Resonant/Parts/The_Resonant Part 2 - In Search for Elyra.md

 Jason’s hand brushed the clip behind his ear.
 The building’s hum receded.
 The city put its shoes back on.
 A held note at the edge of hearing let go.

 They walked.
 The afternoon turned its own page.
-Behind them, in the empty room, light crossed the cabinet’s face and the spiral seemed to turn once, then held still—as if embarrassed to be caught moving.
+Behind them, in the empty room, light crossed the cabinet’s face and the spiral seemed to turn once, then held still - as if embarrassed to be caught moving.

 ## Night Measurement

 Rain made the city sound honest.
 Anything that couldn’t hold itself together admitted it with a drip.
 They worked under a borrowed tarp that snapped with every gust.
-Sodium streetlight washed everything amber—the plastic ponchos, the duct‑taped handles of their handheld meters, the far slick of pavement that pretended to be a river.
+Sodium streetlight washed everything amber - the plastic ponchos, the duct‑taped handles of their handheld meters, the far slick of pavement that pretended to be a river.
 The storm had split and was dragging its rags across the northern sky.
 Lightning stitched in the distance, never quite where thunder wanted it.

 Jason checked the time on a cheap digital with a rubber band looped through the strap.
-He had taped a paper card beside the face—*slow channel all day; Red stops; salt + water*.
+He had taped a paper card beside the face - *slow channel all day; Red stops; salt + water*.
 The card had gone soft at the corners.

 “Positions,” Lina said, not loud.
 Her hood rustled when she turned.
 Runnels of rain traced the edge of her jaw and dropped off like punctuation.